tobek/laminae/notes.md

 - One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
     - like "_____ appears to be a complicated place, but thanks to the efforts of the Forgetful Duke, it all seems rather simple once you've left."
+    - CED
 - Which is the most populous?
 LGC?
 Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?
-- Generation ship (high-tech-low-tech caravan across 100,000 mile desert - why?)
+- Generation ship - high-tech-low-tech caravan across 100,000 mile desert - why? hoping to find the end. how: aperture travels with them.
+XXD - LED?
+NGD/CGD you join for ritual
-- Restorative justice destination (NGP?)
+- magical research outpost, maybe in CNC or CGC
-- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC)
+- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC)
-- the echo - everything you hear or read you know its source, all the way back. crystalline psychedelic reverb - LGC, NGD
+- the echo - everything you hear or read you know its source, all the way back. crystalline psychedelic reverb - LGC, NGD, *NGP*
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
-NGD, CGD, CNP, LEC, LEP, NEC, CEP
+NGD, CGD, CNP, LEC, LEP, NEC, CEP, CNC, CGC
-    + *definitely CGD if nothing else, but maybe duplicative with CGD* - maybe CEP, ugh NEC also good
+    + *definitely NGD if nothing else* - maybe CEP
 - saying yes vs. saying no
     + LND or CNP is no?
     + both are in NEC?
     + 'The afterlife is comprised of two territories: not heaven and hell, but a world for those who said "yes" more than "no", and its opposite.
 Yes-world is flowing, a realm without boundaries, and of your soul it makes a river and a flux, a joyful playdough being that absorbs all it touches.
 No-world is a sequence of diamond-walled gardens, and from safety you watch beautiful terrors flicker through the crystal' <https://twitter.com/ctrlcreep/status/1100085668397699073> ('But what if I had to spend my life mostly saying yes against my will')
     - maybe this is in cosmology, someone went to exactly 2 planes and then said the above, lead the way into there being more
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
-If too proactively punishing, the punishment is punished. maybe CED or NED or LED or CNP
+If too proactively punishing, the punishment is punished. maybe CED or LED or CNP
 - Lost and found (maybe in CEC or CNC or LNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
-- All beings part of a single collective intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC
+- All beings part of a single collective intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC, CNC, CEC, CGC
 - Two sides that have ritual border.
 Ceremonies about hating each other, but they never actually fight (two walls place?)
-- Some enormous oral history (perhaps song in unknown language) that everyone learns and memorizes but only elite understand what it means - laypeople are only as necessary initiated into bits of it where they learn this thing they've been doing/saying all their life actually means XYZ (maybe NGP LGC LGP - "The Retelling")
+NED?
 - incredible beauty - LEC, LEP, NEP
-- Sex
+- Sex CGD?
-- a prison
+- a prison (w research/testing?)
 - visual distortion like "Rorik Smith" polyhedral panoramic pics (NNC?)
 - sleep
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops
-    + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it
+    + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it LXX or NXX.
+LNP?
+- weirdly insensitive and/or literally stupid, but powerful
 - used
     + https://en.wikipedia.org/wiki/Rotation_method
     + an infinite jest (/burning man/blockchain/lsd)-inspired thing, something where everyone annoyingly loves it, raves, but it's actually good and changes your ife
     + Something ridiculously hazardous
+    + Restorative justice destination
+    + oral history that means stuff only to the initiated
+    + eschaton godhead approaching
+    + Pure experience/observation
+    + mutatorium
+    + pain/torture
+        * torturers are split in the way LGP and CGP are split - whether pleasure is required for utmost torture or if pure pain will suffice.
+Pleasure provides more tools, such as rewarding victims with sex or abatement of pain for them doing things that make them despise themselves.
+One clique or torturer is famous for inflicting BSG Cavil on people.

 ### Physical, Environmental, Aesthetic